The 2020 SCJ Conference has been rescheduled for September 11-12, 2020, at Johnson University. See the entire notice.

 The deadline for submissions is now closed, and the winner will be determined previous to the conference.
 Recipient of the award will present their paper as a parallel speaker, and also be honored in the final session of the conference.
 The winner will be awarded a cash prize of $250, plus a one-year membership in the Stone-Campbell Scholars Community.
 For more information about the Errett competition, contact Newell Williams, Brite Divinity School (email@example.com).

-Shuttle service will be available between the conference hotel (Holiday Inn Express) twice a day on Friday and Saturday, including after the optional Friday night dinner.
+Shuttle service will be available between the conference hotel (Hampton Inn East Knoxville -- see below) twice a day on Friday and Saturday, including after the optional Friday night dinner.
 Please note the shuttle service will only be available to and from this hotel.

-As a courtesy, JU and SCJ Conference will assist with pre-requested airport transfers to McGhee Tyson Airport whenever possible.
+As a courtesy, assistance with pre-requested airport transfers to McGhee Tyson Airport whenever possible will again be provided.
 Please indicate your transportation needs on the registration form.
-If you don’t have your flight details when you register, you can provide them later but they must be received by March 22 for planning purposes.
+If you don’t have your flight details when you register, you can provide them later, but they must be received by March 8 for planning purposes.
 After this date, you will need to arrange your own transportation from the airport.

-Optional Friday night group dinner: In addition, on Friday night there will be an optional dinner together, either in Knoxville or on campus in the private dining rooms.
+Optional Friday night group dinner: In addition, on Friday night there will be an optional dinner together on campus in the private dining rooms.

-For either option, you will pay for your own meal (estimated price range $15-25) but you must make a reservation to guarantee your spot.
-If we go off-campus, transportation to the restaurant and back to the conference hotel will be provided.
+This will be a ticketed, prepaid event and you will pay for your own meal (estimated price range $15-25) but you must make a reservation to guarantee your spot.

-As planning is still ongoing, please indicate your interest and any preferences on your registration form.
+Please indicate your interest on your registration form.
 Watch for more information to follow.

-For 2019, the conference has booked a block of rooms at the Holiday Inn Express, just off Strawberry Plains Pike at 730 Rufus Graham Rd, Knoxville.
+For 2020, the conference has booked a block of rooms for $99 per night at the Hampton Inn, East Knoxville, 7445 Sawyer Lane, Knoxville (865/525-3511).
 This is one of many hotels at the Strawberry Plains Pike exit off I-40, about 12 miles from campus.

-The nonsmoking rooms are available for the SCJ Conference for Thursday and Friday nights at the reduced rate of $116 plus tax for either two queen beds or one king bed.
-Rate includes free parking, and wi-fi.
-A limited number of rooms at the conference rate are also available on Wednesday night.
-To book a room, call the hotel direct at 865- 525-5100.
+The nonsmoking rooms are available for the SCJ Conference for Thursday and Friday nights at a reduced rate with either two queen beds or one king bed.
+Rate includes free hot breakfast, wi-fi and parking.
+A limited number of rooms at the conference rate are also available on Wednesday and Saturday nights.

 Shuttle service will be available to this hotel twice a day on Friday and Saturday, including after the optional Friday night dinner.
 Please note the shuttle service will only be available to and from this hotel.

 There is very limited on-campus housing.
-To request on-campus, dorm style guest housing (singles only), please indicate your interest in this on the registration form and you may also directly contact firstname.lastname@example.org.
-The rate is $20 per night per guest.
-Linens are provided.
+To request on-campus, dorm style guest housing (singles only), please directly contact firstname.lastname@example.org.
+(Cost is $20/night per guest, linens provided)